Sunny-Lai/HRDashboard/README.md

 <h1>Human Resources Dashboard</h1>

 <h2>Objective</h2>
-In this project, I utilized SQL to assist the HR department in calculating the distribution of bonuses based on a Abesenteesism incentive program.
-A Dashboard was then created to display Abenteeism metrics.
+In this project, I utilized SQL to assist the HR department in calculating the distribution of bonuses based on a health incentive program.
+A Dashboard was then created to display Abenteeism health metrics.

 <img src="https://github.com/Sunny-Lai/HRDashboard/blob/main/HRAnalytics.png" width="300">